 healing mind-body, professionally as a practitioner, and politically as a

-member of our challenging shared world.
+member of our shared world.
 To me, "individual

 healing" doesn't make much sense – we grow by (re)connecting with ourselves and